florianboergel/florianboergel.github.io/_pages/about.md

   actions:
 ---

 Hey, my name is Florian and I am a PhD student at the Institute for Baltic Sea Research.
-During my PhD I will focus on the long-term variability in the Baltic Sea.
-This helps to understand changes of the Baltic Sea ecosystem.
+I studied engineering physics with a focus on computeroriented physics.
+During my PhD I focus on the long-term variability in the Baltic Sea.
+This helps to understand changes within the Baltic Sea ecosystem.
+At our institute we use numerical models of the ocean to answer these questions.
+Therefore, I would call myself a computational oceanographer in training.

 While I will likely focus on the Baltic Sea I hope that I can apply my findings to other coastal oceans, too.
 Semi-enclosed seas like the Baltic Sea respond very sensitive and fast to atmospheric changes e.g. global warming.
-This helps to predict changes to other coastal oceans.

 ## Interests